event-storm/react-event-storm/README.md

 # React event store

 A small React wrapper for [in memory event store](https://github.com/event-storm/event-storm/blob/master/README.md).
 The provided API is with hooks.
-The solution can be used for React applications, and for hybrid applications where the UI is not only rendered via React.
-As the underlying concept is separating the source of truth from the application UI renderer, **this can be used with any kind of application arround one single peace of information(model)**.

 ## Technical stack